 • It controls most of the vegetative and endocrine functions of the body and many aspects of emotional behavior.
-(Have autonomic control)

 - the hypothalamus sends output signals in three directions: - 1.
 Reticular areas in the brain stem. - 2.
-Anterior thalamus and limbic portions of the cerebral cortex. - 3.
+Anterior thalamus and limbic portions of the cortex. - 3.
 Pituitary glands.
-(It controls anterior and posterior parts of pituitary glands in different ways)